rshah918/openCV-Face-Detector/README.md

 # openCV-Face-Detector
-Face detection using openCV's Haar Cascade.
+Face + Eye detection using openCV's Haar Cascade, interfaced with your computers webcam.

+Not rotationally invarient, and does not like bright lights.
+However, it is extremely fast.